mailsac/api-docs/source/includes/_messages.md

 read | read status - true=read, false=unread
-rtls | received over TLS (encrypted) links | list of any URLs that were found in the message contents
+rtls | received over TLS (encrypted) links | list of any URLs that were found in the message contents spam | result of a spam filter scan, between 0.0 and 1.0, where 1.0 indicates high likelihood of being spam

 ## Example Recipient Object